Luxa23/annarolfes/README.md

 ### Welcome, name is Anna 👋

-> Done is better than perfect
+> Why is a raven like a writing desk?

 ---